rokath/trice/docs/TraceWithTrice.md

 Enable target timestamps with a variable you want inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h).
 This adds a 32-bit value to each *Trice* sequence, which carries than the system clock, a millisecond second or an other event counter.
 The **trice** tool will automatically recognize and display them in a default mode you can control.
 If several `TRICE` macros form a single line, the **trice** tool only displays the target timestamp of the first `TRICE` macro.

 Embedded devices often lack a real-time clock and some scenarios can last for weeks.
 Therefore the **trice** tool precedes each *Trice* line with a PC timestamp, if not disabled.
 This is the *Trice* reception time on the PC, what can be some milliseconds later than the target *Trice* event.
-With the default setting the *Trice* double buffer switches every 100ms.
-This is no visible display delay.

 ###  5.10. <a name='Targetsourcecodelocation'></a>Target source code location